Sikhism in Greater Vancouver: Gurdwaras in suburbs and other municipalities

 The KDS had its own branch gurdwara in New Westminster.
-In 1974 the New Westminster Khalsa Diwan became its own Sikh society.
+In 1974, the New Westminster Khalsa Diwan became its own Sikh society.
 Another gurdwara had opened 5 mi west of the KDS New Westminster and as a result the gurdwara lost membership, but it continued to operate.
 Hugh Johnston stated that in the 1970s the KDS New Westminster had a "sizeable income".

-Dasmesh Darbar Gurdwara is an orthodox gurdwara in Surrey.

 The gurdwara of the New Westminster Society is in Richmond.
 The previous membership followed Baba Mihan Singh, an individual from Doaba who had been invited to attend the New Westminster Society after he arrived in Vancouver; the New Westminster Society had employed one of his relatives as a priest.
 In 1979 the Nananksar Gurdwara, established by followers of Baba Mihan Singh, was being established, sapping membership from the New Westminster Society.
 As of 1989, the group controlling the KDS also controlled the New Westminster Society.
 Since 1984 the Nanaksar Gurdwara attracted Sikhs who were uninterested in politics.

-There is a dalit gurdwara in Burnaby, the Shri Guru Ravidass Sabha Temple.
+The Shri Guru Ravidass Sabha Temple is a Ravidassia gurdwara in Burnaby.
 It opened in 1982.
-As of 2008 there were 900 members.
+As of 2008, there were more than 900 members in gurdwara management and currently around 25,000 people of Ravidassia origin living in the Lower Mainland.
 Two Jats filed a complaint with the British Columbia Human Rights Tribunal after they were denied membership, but the tribunal ruled that the gurdwara was minority-serving and had the right to reject the Jats.